BarisAlbayrakIEEE/cpp/README.md

 ///   and suppose in the ctor we created 3 temporary objects.
 ///   Hence, the ID for the new circle object will be 104
 ///   but the static ID counter will be 101.
-///   Hence, we need to inform the GeometryObject class whether the new object is a temporary or not.
-///   THIS WILL BE IMPLEMENTED LATER.
+///   THE SOLUTION TO THIS PROBLEM IS BEING STUDIED CURRENTLY.
 ///
 /// Additionally, the library contains two static tolerance values to be used in the calculations:
 ///     GeometryParameters::TOLERANCE_GENERAL and GeometryParameters::TOLERANCE_SENSITIVE
 /// The use of the tolerance consists of two cases:
-///     1.
+///     a.
 To eliminate any kind of computational errors (e.g. truncation errors),
-///     2.
+///     b.
 To be able to perform approximate calculations.
 ///        For example, intersection of two line may not exist theoritically
 ///        but an approximate point can be found.
 ///        A tolerance value is required for such approximations.